holochain/holochain/docs/specs/src/hwp_A_implementation_spec.md

         // All `StoreEntry` operations associated with the entry are invalid.
         Rejected,
         // All attempts to validate all `StoreEntry` operations associated with
-        // the entry hvae been abandoned.
+        // the entry have been abandoned.
         Abandoned,
         // All entry creation actions associated with the entry have been
         // withdrawn their authors.